-Dolby and DTS went to International CES to demonstrate separate post-processing matrix-decoding technologies that derive height information from two-, 5.1- and 7.1-channel soundtracks for playback through two front-height speakers.
+Las Vegas – Dolby and DTS attended CES and demonstrated separate post-processing matrix-decoding technologies that derive height information from two-, 5.1-, and 7.1-channel soundtracks for playback through two front-height speakers.

 Dolby is also targeting game developers to encode matrix height information into their surround-sound mixes, said Craig Eggers, Dolby’s senior manager for CE partner marketing.
 “We could do it in music and movie mixes, too,” he added.